aglines/playlist-from-dj/README.md

 - start research questions, t.ex. most played band by this DJ? do they favor songs from any years, genres? live versions or studio recordings? etc

 # done
+- use song title and artist to find the song on Spotify
 - refactor to include .env file
 - select data subset for one value of show from db
 - write local JSON to a db for later analysis